cneal05/Engineering_4_Notebook/README.md

 [CrashAvoidanceOneCode](raspberry-pi/Crash_Avoidance_Part_1.py)

 ### Reflection
-Learning how to use and make the Accelerometer work was a bit of a hiccup but now after understanding how to set it up, the assignment was quite simple.
+Learning how to use and make the Accelerometer work was a bit of a hiccup but now after understanding how to set it up, the assignment was quite simple. what I had to do to figure out the acceleremoter was understanding sda scl pins and making sure I had that defined at the beginning of my code.
+After setting up the sda and scl I had to set up the i2c and then printing the mpu.acceleration in a print in thr while(True):

 &nbsp;